Google’s AI drops ‘man’ and ‘woman’ gender labels to avoid possible bias

 AI algorithms and datasets can reflect, reinforce, or reduce unfair biases.
 We recognize that distinguishing fair from unfair biases is not always simple, and differs across cultures and societies.
 We will seek to avoid unjust impacts on people, particularly those related to sensitive characteristics such as race, ethnicity, gender, nationality, income, sexual orientation, ability, and political or religious belief.

 Instead of labeling someone a man or woman in an image, that individual will now just be classified as a “person” by Google’s Cloud Vision API image recognition tools.
-The move should be a welcome step in the right direction for those who have long pointed out that Google and other tech company’s systems have an issue correctly categorizing people who identify as trans.
+The move should be a welcome step in the right direction for those who have long pointed out that Google and other tech companies’ systems have an issue correctly categorizing people who identify as trans.
 Per Business Insider’s testing, it appears that the labeling changes have already taken place, so developers who use the API should see the changes immediately.